JustWhit3/arsenalgear-cpp/README.md

 If you want to use this library please cite it following [this](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/CITATION.cff) citation template.

 If you want to contribute to the repository, see [this](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/CONTRIBUTING.md) document before.

+If you plan to use this library please tell me so I can add your project to the [list of known projects which use this library](#list-of-known-projects-which-use-this-library)

 **Code documentation** is generated using [*Doxygen*](https://www.doxygen.nl/manual/starting.html) and can be accessed [here](https://justwhit3.github.io/arsenalgear-cpp/).